Denoder/nuxt-module-alternatives/@nuxtjs/auth/readme.md

 **Middleware**

-Another thing is that for some reason the context of nuxt is not available when i set the middleware to global, so with that in mind, srtting it to global has been disabled.
+Another thing is that for some reason the context of nuxt is not available when i set the middleware to global, so with that in mind, setting it to global has been disabled.
 I have tried to figure out ohow to use it when it's in global but nothing works, the auth instance isnt avaialble until after.
 Even when i try to hook onto when a page is mounted that does not work.